argarak/argarak.github.io/contents/articles/a-new-series/index.md

 A few rules for this series:

 * No mobile OSes
-* No GNU/Linux distributions (however, if they are interesting enough, I will make a independent review)
+* No GNU/Linux distributions (however, if they are interesting enough, I will make an independent review)
 * Third-party software for the OS will not be mentioned unless it is interesting, necessary for the review, or something I want to test out.
 * I test the operating system for current usability, I don't give exemptions to incomplete code or not enough drivers for either QEMU or the three computers I will test the systems on:
-  * My computer (workstation), "elephant": (it's bad, I know)
+  * My computer (workstation), “elephant”: (it's bad, I know)
     * Processor		     : 2x AMD Athlon(tm) II X2 240 Processor
     * Memory		     : 9986MB (4266MB used)
     * OpenGL Renderer	 : Gallium 0.4 on AMD RS780 (DRM 2.43.0, LLVM 3.8.0)
   * An IBM Thinkpad R40e built in 2003
-  * Some Acer Aspire laptop that is not mine, I'll only fallback to it if all else fails.
+  * Some Acer Aspire laptop that is not mine, I'll only fall-back to it if all else fails.
-* I will not write a review if nothing I try works, I will give it a honourable mention at the end of another review.
+* I will not write a review if nothing I try works, I will give it an honourable mention at the end of another review.

 Anyway, I will use this layout for each of my reviews (might change throughout time however I will add it here if there's a change).